Tikso 2026 is made possible with the support of:

 - Institutional investors

-- Strategic philanthropy and donors
+- Strategic philanthropy & donors

-- Corporations and companies
+- Corporations & companies

 - Academia, research centers, and think tanks

-- Impact companies and social startups
+- Social enterprises & social startups

 - Accelerators and incubators